Learn about many of the available medications in our database.

 How does this medication work?
 What will it do for me?

 Zanamivir belongs to the family of medications called antivirals.
-It is used to treat flu infections caused by two influenza viruses (influenza A and influenza B).
+It is used to treat flu infections caused by two influenza viruses (influenza A and influenza B) for adults and children 7 years of age and older.
 It is also used to prevent or reduce the chance of getting the flu in household and community settings (but not in nursing homes) following close contact with an infected person.

 Zanamivir works by inhibiting an enzyme the flu virus needs to spread through your body.
 If it is used within 2 days of the start of flu symptoms, zanamivir can reduce the time it takes for flu symptoms to improve by about one day.

 This medication does not replace the flu shot.
 You should get an annual flu shot according to immunization recommendations from your doctor.

 Your doctor may have suggested this medication for conditions other than those listed in these drug information articles.
 If you have not discussed this with your doctor or are not sure why you are taking this medication, speak to your doctor.
 Do not stop taking this medication without consulting your doctor.

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.